ValentinaAng/Sentiment-Analysis-NLP/README.md

 ## Results with Pre-trained model:

 `Accuracy`: 0.84
-I only evaluated accuracy, which has improved compared to before, now reaching 0.70.
+I only evaluated accuracy, which has improved compared to before.

 ## Conclusion: